tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

 ### RGB 0--255 Notation

 When extracting colour values from HTML elements using JavaScript, the browser returns RGB values using another form of CSS notation: `rgb(0-255,0-255,0-255)`.
 These are decimal values, as  opposed to hexadecimal or percentile.
-To see behaviour this in action, consider the following HTML example:
+To see behaviour this in action, consider the following HTML:

 {% highlight html %}
 <div id="alert" style="color:#FF0000">